Can you Become a Single Foster Parent?

 Before you welcome a child in care into your home, you’ll need to complete a home study.

-Home studies look at your home to make sure that a child in care is being placed in the right space for their needs.
-The home study report may look at your:
+It doesn't matter if you own or rent your home — home studies are to make sure that a child in care is being placed in the right space for their needs.
+It also ensures that you're meeting the home requirements for the state that you're in.

 Home studies typically take anywhere from 3-6 months to complete.
 At the end, the report you get from the licensing agent may include information on additional sessions you need to get your license.